zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 10 minutes

-In this exercise, you will deploy the containerized app to a Web App for Containers instance from the image stored in your Azure Container Registry.
+In this exercise, you deploy the containerized app to a Web App for Containers instance from the image stored in your Azure Container Registry.

 ### Task 1: Provision Web App for Containers